116 combat missions and flown by two Aces, BR601 is arguably one of the most significant surviving Allied fighters in the world.

 Colin Falkland Gray was the top New Zealand fighter ace of WWII (picture on right.)
 Colin flew BR601 when he was Squadron Leader of No. 64 Squadron in September 1942.
 During the “Battle of Britain” Colin shot down 14 aircraft and had a half share in another by September 1940.
 He later added another 13 kills while leading fighter squadrons and wings in the North African and Italian Campaigns, finishing the war with an incredible confirmed 27½ kills.

-*The Spitfire is currently being operated out of Worcester airport in Massachusetts.
+*The Spitfire is currently being operated out of Worcester airport in Massachusetts and is not open for public viewing.
 Check our website or call for schedule of operation.